MidLogRun/Song-Slice/README.md

 ### 6. Spotify Integration

-Go to any song on Spotify with the click of a button and listen to any of the songs for free. no need to bust out the wallet!
+Go to any song on Spotify with the click of a button and listen to any song for free.
+No need to bust out the wallet!
-(of course, Apple Music is better... but you know. you get what you pay for)
+(of course, Apple Music is better... but you know.
+You get what you pay for)